unplatform-io/instantsearch-itemsjs-adapter/README.md

 ### ✔️ CurrentRefinements
 [CurrentRefinements](https://www.algolia.com/doc/api-reference/widgets/current-refinements/react/)

-The `CurrentRefinements` widget allows a user to see witch filters are apllied.
+The `CurrentRefinements` widget allows a user to see wich filters are apllied.

 | Parameter |  | Explanation |
 | --- | :---: | --- |